AaronHerschberger/MachineLearning/README.md

 - name: Aaron Herschberger
 - student ID: 20778142

-## Instructions
+## Note:
-Assignments 1-3 are in the "Assignment" folder, in their own folders "HW1" - "HW3"
+Assignment 3 is in the "Assignment" folder